WHEN YOU REALLY MUST TRY TO IMPROVE YOUR EXECUTIVE RESUME YOURSELF…

 Set all margins to no less than 0.7.”
 Why?
 Because you should avoid printing issues.
 Before you write your executive resume, make sure that what you are writing is going to print well.
 Yes, people still print.

 Update your contact info.
 I am not kidding.
-Job seekers forget to include the new contact information and then wonder why no one has called them.
+Job seekers forget to include the new contact information and wonder why no one has called them.
 Also, use an email address dedicated to job searching.
 You can set one up (or another one) via Gmail.

 Answer the following questions and include the answers in the executive summary: Why would you be great for this position?
-What is one of the most relevant accomplishments that prove you are ready for this role?
+What is one of the most relevant accomplishments that proves you are ready for this role?
 Now edit this down to no more than 4 to 5 sentences, and sparingly throw in some relevant buzzwords/keywords (not so easy, huh?).

 Spin your job descriptions.
 Revisit your resume’s employment section and rewrite your job description from a different angle.
-Instead of writing your job functions write about the impact you made.
+Instead of writing your job functions, write about the impact you made.

 Wow!
 Good job!

 Consolidate bullets.
-Do you really need to list all those bullets?
+Do you need to list all those bullets?
 Can’t you speak to some of this?
 Isn’t some of this obvious?
 Don’t brag about doing your job.
-Talk about what you changed, transformed, enhanced, revamped, reinvented, evolved.
+Talk about what you changed, transformed, enhanced, revamped, reinvented, or evolved.
 And, in as few bullets as possible.

 If you have any questions, email me at writer@careersteering.com to learn more about our executive resume writing services.